 An array must consist of at least one item, and a tuple must have at least two items.

 There’s a separate case when tuples appear in the

 IN clause of a

 SELECT query.
-Tuples can be obtained as the result of a query, but they can’t be saved to a database (with the exception of Memory tables).
+Query results can include tuples, but tuples can’t be saved to a database (except of tables with Memory engine).

 Indicates that the value is missing.

 NULL in a table field, it must be of the Nullable type.

 Depending on the data format (input or output),